 This list of things to do at Letchworth State Park is organized in consecutive order.

-5 things which make Letchworth State Park unlike any other park in New York:
+5 reasons why Letchworth State Park unlike any other state park in NY:

-1) The park is easy to navigate through and you can get the above activities (and more) done in order without getting lost.
+- The park is easy to navigate through in order without getting lost.

-2) This park is easy to hike through in most areas regardless of what physical level you’re at.
-You can also hike parallel to the main 2 waterfalls (Upper and Middle Falls).
+- This park is easy to hike through in most areas regardless of what physical level you’re at.

-3) If you just want to enjoy a day of relaxation, this park is absolutely perfect for that as there are fields and places to rest at (and enjoy the views).
+- If you just want to enjoy a day of relaxation, this park is absolutely perfect for that.

-4) I found this to be one of the most serene parks I’ve ever been to.
-Even at night, it was a remarkable place to behold.
+- I found Letchworth State Park to be one of the most serene areas I’ve ever been to.

-5) This is also one of the most well taken care of parks I’ve ever seen.
+- It’s also one of the most well taken care of state parks in New York I’ve ever seen.
 Everything is well organized and clean.

 1) Visit Genesse Arch Bridge: